zcrayman/tut-rest/3/README.md

 public class MVCConfig {}
 ```

 The `@ComponentScan` attribute in JavaConfig specifies that your components should be found underneath the base Java package of `com.yummynoodlebar.rest.controllers`.

-It's always a good idea to be as specific as possible when defining the place where component scanning should occur so that you don't accidentally initialize components you didn't expect!
+> **Note:** It's always a good idea to be as specific as possible when defining the place where component scanning should occur so that you don't accidentally initialize components you didn't expect!

 ### Test your RESTful domain configuration

 No configuration should be trusted without an accompanying test.
-The following test is the full implementation that asserts that the output of the RESTful configuration is as it should be:
+The following test asserts that the output of the RESTful configuration is as it should be:

+`src/test/java/com/yummynoodlebar/config/RestDomainIntegrationTest.java`
 ```java
 package com.yummynoodlebar.config;